NodleCode/docs.nodle.com/docs/tokenomics/rewards.md

 ## Distribution Between Network Stakeholders

 The token issuance aims to reward edge nodes, operators, and collators.
 At each reward event, the NODL freshly minted Ik is distributed among participants as follows:
 - 80% are allocated for edge nodes.
-In fact, these 80% will be channeled to the NSP (or Nodle Service Provider, the equivalent on the Nodle network to an ISP or Internet Service Provider).
+In fact, these 80% will be channeled to the NSP (or , the equivalent on the Nodle network to an ISP or Internet Service Provider).
 The NSP is responsible for deploying nodes on behalf of the network.
 Currently it means publishing the SDK and partnering with publishers who will integrate the SDK into their app.
 For example, the Nodle company is the NSP for the Nodle Cash App.
 NSPs are businesses: they are in competition for acquiring nodes - publishers will go to the NSP that offers the best deal to them.
 NSPs are also responsible for the nodes they deploy.
 In particular, they ensure the Nodle SDK is deployed in apps that respect privacy regulations.
 They also make sure they behave according to edge node operators responsible for deploying the nodes to the network.
 - 10% are allocated to build the protocol.
 Until the Nodle DAO exists, these are transferred to a wallet controlled by the Nodle council.
 Once the Nodle DAO is created, the DAO will reward protocol builders through token grants or other means deemed appropriate by the community.
 - 10% are allocated for collators.